Do Go On - 345 - Dame Julie Andrews

 No, no, the box.

-Okay, the puppies all die?
+Okay, the puppies all die.

 Help, we're inside.

-I've got a box of puppies.
+Help, help, I've got a box.

 I've got puppies inside me.